 You mentioned that you only perform sessions now…

 RJ: Yes.
-Things are bound to get difficult when you are performing exclusively as part of a band, because you may end up cancelling gigs if you are caught with work at office.
+Things are bound to get difficult when you are performing as part of a band, because you may end up cancelling gigs if you are caught with work at office.
 As a sessions musician, I can do music at my own time without it affecting my work and vice versa, and play for multiple bands and artists.

 Talking about work, how is it to work at Flipkart?